 Noel Hilliard’s five novels and three collections of short stories, the best-known of which was Maori girl (1960), depict the collision between Pākehā racism and western capitalism, and Māori values, such as communalism.
 Hilliard’s fiction was commercially successful and Maori girl was translated into Russian.

 Patricia Grace (Ngāti Toa, Ngāti Raukawa, Te Āti Awa) is another key figure in Māori writing in English.
-By 2013 she had published seven novels, a number of story collections and several children’s books and received critical and popular acclaim.
+By 2021 she had published eight novels, a number of story collections and several children’s books and received critical and popular acclaim.

 Waiariki (1975) was the first story collection by a Māori woman writer.
 Potiki (1986) won the New Zealand Book Award for fiction.
 The importance of Grace’s work to Māori and to readers around the world has been recognised with the 2008 Neustadt International Prize for Literature.